jothikaaravindhan/kubernetes-cost-optimization-operator/Installation-Guide.md

 Modify this file to enable insecure-tls as described here https://github.com/kubernetes-sigs/metrics-server

 Create metrics server using the following command.
+The modified yaml is available in the scripts/k8s directory.

->kubectl apply -f metrics-server.yaml
+>kubectl apply -f scripts/k8s/metrics-server.yaml

 Once installaed verify the metrics server installation as show below,